OHI-Science/ohimanual/3_conduct_manual/ohi-manual.md

 ![](https://docs.google.com/drawings/d/1FrIvhMdWO6M2Ri3CO2gdEY9vfSpfKfzJnNkE-T8rce4/pub?w=800&h=720)

 Each _resilience layer_ indicated in the table is a data layer just like all the other data layers you have formatted, saved in the layers folder, and registered on _layers.csv_.
-Each layer falls under a `category` of resilience - ecological or social, and one of three `category-type`s - ecosystem, regulatory, or social, representing the origin of each resilience layer.
-The `Subcategory` column indicates what specific pressure each layer of resilience is targered at.
-The prefix of each data layer corresponds to its Subcategory (eg. po, li, g, etc).
+Each layer falls under a `category` of resilience - ecological or social, and one of three `category-type` - ecosystem, regulatory, or social, representing the origin of each resilience layer.
+The `subcategory` column indicates what specific pressure each layer of resilience is targeted at.
+The prefix of each data layer corresponds to its subcategory (eg. po, li, g, etc).

-In addition, the `Weight` column respresents level of institutional governnace.
-Governance is a function of 1) institutional structures that address the intended objective (eg. wheter appropriate laws/regulations exist, etc), 2) a clear process for _implementing_ the institution is in place, and 3) whether the institution has been _effective_ at meeting stated objectives.
+In addition, the `weight` column represents level of institutional governance.
+Governance is a function of 1) institutional structures that address the intended objective (eg. whether appropriate laws/regulations exist, etc), 2) a clear process for _implementing_ the institution is in place, and 3) whether the institution has been _effective_ at meeting stated objectives.
 At global scales it is very difficult to assess these three elements; we usually only had information on whether institutions exist.
 However, in some cases we had detailed information on institutions that enabled us to assess whether they would contribute to effective management, and thus, increased ocean health.
 In those latter cases, we gave more weight to those measures.
 In the `resilience_categories.csv` pre-loaded from OHI-Global 2016 to your repository, there are two weights assigned to each layer:

 - _0.5_ means that a law or regulation exists, or a country has signed an appropriate treaty
 - _1_ means that there are evidence of implementation of the laws and regulations.